Russia probe reaches current White House official, people familiar with the case say

 When subpoenas are issued or interviews are requested, it is possible the people being asked to talk or provide documents will reveal publicly what they were asked about.

-A small group of lawmakers known as the Gang of Eight were notified of the change in tempo and focus in the investigation at a classified briefing Wednesday evening, the people familiar with the matter said.
-Former FBI director James B. Comey had publicly confirmed the existence of the investigation in March.
+A small group of lawmakers known as the Gang of Eight was notified of the change in tempo and focus in the investigation at a classified briefing Wednesday evening, the people familiar with the matter said.
+Then-FBI Director James B. Comey publicly confirmed the existence of the investigation in March.

 Justice Department spokeswoman Sarah Isgur Flores said, “I can’t confirm or deny the existence or nonexistence of investigations or targets of investigations.”
 An FBI spokesman declined to comment.